 Tell most of your friends and family that you’re heading for Iran and an awkward cringe will be drawn across their face.
 Tell most Iranian city dwellers that you’re destined for Kurdistan, and they’ll make neck-slitting actions accompanied by sound effects.
 I, on the other hand, had somewhere, somehow, once heard the contrary.
-That the Kurdish were incredibly friendly and hospitable people, which was enough of an incentive to add it to my itinerary.
+That the Kurds were incredibly friendly and hospitable people, which was enough of an incentive to add it to my itinerary.

 After a long day’s travel to get to Kurdistan’s capital Sanandaj, I hired a taxi with a charismatic driver named Ali.
 I told him that I wanted to go to Howraman-at Takht.
 A small town wedged between the mountainous ranges separating Iran and Iraq.
 We set off along thin hairpin roads and chatted in a mix of both broken English and Farsi.
 Between offering me pumpkin seeds and apples to snack on, Ali continually questioning me about where I planned to stay, as to his best knowledge there were no hotels.
 Every time he asked I would reply ’family’.
 He understood this as ‘I have family in Howraman-at Takht,’ where as I was actually hoping he would help me find one to stay with.